 Conclusion

-TP-Link EasyMesh can be a handy option if you want to quickly extend your router’s coverage just a bit more.
-This situation applies to when you have one Archer router that can almost cover the entire home.
+This situation applies when you have a single Archer router that can nearly cover the entire home.
 Now, get an EasyMesh extender, and it’ll finish the job.
 If you need more than one extender, chances are things will get significantly worse and less reliable.

-Additionally, if you can get a couple of Archer routers at low prices and have a wired home, EasyMesh can also be a worthy method to build a Wi-Fi system from the ground up.
-However, in most cases, you’d be better off going with more established DIY options, such as Ubiquiti’s UniFi or Asus’s AiMesh.
+Still, in most cases, you’d be better off going with more established DIY options, such as Ubiquiti’s UniFi or Asus’s AiMesh.
 Or stay with TP-Link’s Deco family.

 Thanks for the detailed review.
 I have 1.2Gbps internet package and bought Tp-Link BE550.
 It is directly connected to Multigig ONT so there is no modem in my scenario.
 Due to brick walls, we don’t have a signal my son’s room so I bought Tp-Link AX1500 and connected them via EasyMesh with Ethernet Cat5E.
 Cat5E is 20metre long.
 In a wired backhauling setup, the satellite should deliver the same speed as when it works as a single broadcaster as you said but I get only max 70Mbps upload and download.
 I thought there might be a problem on the cable but same cable was used on Asus Xd4 plus mesh setup and there was no problem.
 What could be the reason in this case?